bertil291utn/parkingLot/README.md

 ## Show your support

-Give a ⭐️ if you like this project!
+Hit the ⭐️ button if you like this project!

-## Acknowledgments

-- Hat tip to anyone whose code was used
-- Inspiration
-- etc